Stark tuning of telecom single-photon emitters based on a single Er$^{3+}$

 Since Er$^{3+}$ has natural optical transition in the telecom C band with long optical \cite{bottger2009effects} and spin coherence lifetimes \cite{ranvcic2018coherence, huang2022extending, rakonjac2020long}, it has been extensively studied in quantum networking applications, both as absorptive ensemble-based memories \cite{PhysRevLett.104.080502,saglamyurek2015quantum,askarani2019storage,craiciu2019nanophotonic,stuart2021initialization,craiciu2021multifunctional,PhysRevLett.129.210501} and as emissive single-atom-based emitters \cite{dibos2018atomic,raha2020optical,chen2020parallel,uysal2023coherent,ourari2023indistinguishable,ulanowski2022spectral}.
-By coupling with high-Q micro/nano-photonic cavities, photoluminescence of Er$^{3+}$ are orders-of-magnitude enhanced and single Er$^{3+}$ ions are able to be addressed optically \cite{dibos2018atomic,ulanowski2022spectral}.
+By coupling with high-$Q$ micro/nano-photonic cavities, photoluminescence of Er$^{3+}$ is enhanced in orders of magnitude and single Er$^{3+}$ ions are able to be addressed optically \cite{dibos2018atomic,ulanowski2022spectral}.
 Spin manipulation and single-shot readout are subsequently demonstrated \cite{raha2020optical,chen2020parallel}, as well as controlling nearby nuclear spin as ancilla qubits \cite{uysal2023coherent}.
 Recently, the indistinguishability of successively emitted photons from a single Er$^{3+}$ ion is verified with Hong-Ou-Mandel (HOM) interference \cite{ourari2023indistinguishable}.
-For single Er$^{3+}$ quantum light source to be applicable in a realistic quantum repeater network, indistinguishablility should be guaranteed for photons emitted from independent Er$^{3+}$ ions as a prerequisite to achieve entanglement swapping.
-However, because of the complicated local environments inside a solid, different Er$^{3+}$ dopants exhibit different optical transition frequencies.
-This is a resource for multiplexing \cite{chen2020parallel}, but the problem of wavelength alignments must be solved.
-Here, we propose and demonstrate Stark tuning of Er$^{3+}$ in the Y$_2$SiO$_5$, which has shown to be a simple and robust tool for spectral tuning for single-atom based emitters.
+For a single Er$^{3+}$ quantum light source to be applicable in a realistic quantum repeater network, indistinguishablility should be guaranteed for photons emitted from independent Er$^{3+}$ ions as a prerequisite to achieve entanglement swapping.
+However, because of complicated local environments inside a solid, different Er$^{3+}$ dopants exhibit different optical transition frequencies.
+This could enable the spectral addressing of many independent ions \cite{chen2020parallel}, but the problem of wavelength alignments must be solved.
+For Er$^{3+}$ ions coupled with nanophotonic cavities, the inhomogeneous broadening can typically reach several GHz, while the ions with sufficient Purcell enhancement are rare \cite{dibos2018atomic}.
+Therefore, a large-scale spectral tuning greater than 100 MHz is profitable to achieve indistinguishability.
+In this Letter, we propose and demonstrate Stark tuning of Er$^{3+}$ in Y$_2$SiO$_5$, which has shown to be a simple and robust tool to tune spectra of single-atom based emitters.